 A minor variation will not alter the nature of the goods and/or services procured, nor will it materially alter the specification or structure provided for by the initial tender.

 Notification of Outcome

 Each tenderer shall be notified of the outcome of the tender following Council resolution.

 Records Management

 All records associated with the tender process or a direct purchase process must be recorded and retained.
 For a tender process this includes:

+- Tender documentation;

+- Internal documentation;

+- Evaluation documentation;

-Tender documentation; Internal documentation; Evaluation documentation; Enquiry and response documentation; Notification and award
+- Enquiry and response documentation;

+- Notification and award

 documentation.
 For a direct purchasing

 process this includes:

-Quotation documentation;Internal documentation;
+- · Quotation documentation; - · Internal documentation;

 Order forms and requisitions.
 Record retention shall be in accordance with the minimum requirements of the State Records Act, and the Shire of Peppermint Grove's internal records management policy

 Related

 Procedure

 Amendment

+Authority

-Authority Level
+Level

 Related

 Delegation

-Related Local Law/ Regulation 11 &11A of the Local Government (Functions and
+Related Local Regulation 11 &11A of the Local Government (Functions and

-Law/ Legislation General) Regulations 1996 Section 3.57 of the Local Government Act 1995
+Law/ General) Regulations 1996

+Legislation Section 3.57 of the Local Government Act 1995

-Adopted/ Amended December 2016
+Adopted/ December 2016

+Amended

 Purpose To ensure effective security is maintained by every employee who deals with information and/or information systems and devices.
 Status ADMINISTRATIVE - STATUTORY Policy General Use of ICT Equipment While the Shire's network administration desires to provide a reasonable level of privacy, users should be aware that the data they create on the corporate systems remain the property of the Shire.
-Because of the need to protect the Shire's network, the confidentiality o personal (non-work-related) information stored on any network device belonging to the Shire cannot be guaranteed; and A degree of personal use is allowed on Shire's equipment/devices/systems.
-Employees should exercise conservative judgement regarding the reasonableness of personal use but should be guided by the following principles: Personal use should be conducted either before or after contracted hours of work or authorized breaks: Personal use should be conducting brief transactions through internet banking; Personal use should be conducting brief transactions through internet banking; Personal use should not breach anything in the policy, particularly relating to the downloading of offensive or copyrighted materials; Managers will determine the specific acceptable personal use for their respective business areas as this will differ according to the needs of each group; and If there is any uncertainty regarding acceptable personal use then employees should consult their supervisor or manager for guidance.
+Because of the need to protect the Shire's network, the confidentiality of personal (non-work-related) information stored on any network device belonging to the Shire cannot be guaranteed; and A degree of personal use is allowed on Shire's equipment/devices/systems.
+Employees should exercise conservative judgement regarding the reasonableness of personal use but should be guided by the following principles: Personal use should be conducted either before or after contracted hours of work or authorized breaks: Personal use should be limited and brief, avoiding excessive download or transmission.
+An example of acceptable personal use would be conducting brief transactions through internet banking; Personal use should not breach anything in the policy, particularly relating to the downloading of offensive or copyrighted materials; Managers will determine the specific acceptable personal use for their respective business areas as this will differ according to the needs of each group; and If there is any uncertainty regarding acceptable personal use then employees should consult their supervisor or manager for guidance.
 For security and network maintenance purposes, authorized individuals within the Shire may monitor equipment, systems and network traffic at any time according to the specific nature and requirements of their roles.
+The Shire reserves the right to audit networks and systems on a periodic basis to ensure system integrity and compliance with this policy.